zyd14/community-integrations/CONTRIBUTING.md

 This project aims to foster growth and collaboration within the Dagster ecosystem by providing a space for users to share their custom integrations, without needing to manage the build or release process of their packages.

+Need help or want to talk to someone first?
+Join us in our [Slack](https://dagster.io/slack) in the `#community-contributions` channel.

 ## Getting started

 1. Fork the `dagster-io/community-integrations` repository on GitHub.